dereklstinson/gocudnn/README.md

 ## A little more on flag handling

 Flags are handled through methods.
 You must be careful.
 The methods used with flags will change the flag value.
 If you don't set the flag with a method.
-It will default with the initidalized value (0).
+It will default with the initialized value (0).
 That may or may not be a flag option with cudnn or any of the other packages.

 ## Note on Handles.